LISTEN

 Film Accolades: Writers Guild Award for Best Documentary Screenplay.
 News and Documentary Emmy Nomination for Best Score, worldwide festival screenings including Sheffield DocFest, Film Fest Ghent, Sydney Underground Film Festival, Milwaukee St. Paul International Film Festival, Santa Fe Film Festival, and DOC NYC among many others.

-Score description: A twangy chamber orchestra with out of tune pianos and 19th century waltzes.
+Score description: A twangy chamber orchestra with out-of-tune pianos and 19th century waltzes.
 Recorded with LA Philharmonic guitarist Paul Viapiano and a Hollywood studio orchestra.
 Features Tlingit artist Ed Littlefield.

 GHOST OF TSUSHIMA: IKI ISLAND